c12k/FlaskAPI/README.md

 ### example 3 - google cloud function as an api

+- setup:
+    - get a google cloud trial account
+    - go to default project
+    - enable billing
-- setup: get a cloud trial account; go to default project; enable billing; enable cloud functions api
+    - enable cloud functions api
 - go to cloud functions
-- modify the default python function and click create
+- modify the default python function
+    - select python 3.7 as the runtime
+    - modify the function to do something useful
+    - click create
 - test it in a browser or postman
 - copy the url to test3.py code
 - in a terminal run `python test3.py`